-• Overall, through the sensitivity analysis, water transfers score very well on dry year yield and cost scores due to the potential significant amounts of water that can be obtained and the minimal capital investments required.
+- Overall, through the sensitivity analysis, water transfers score very well on dry year yield and cost scores due to the potential significant amounts of water that can be obtained and the minimal capital investments required.
 As a result, water transfers is the top scoring project in sensitivity analyses #1, #3, #6, and #7.
-The sensitivity analysis results show clearly that water transfers is the top project, or within the top four projects, in all of the sensitivity analyses evaluated.

-- Graywater reuse also performs as one of the top three projects under all but one of the sensitivity analysis scenarios.
-It is an attractive option based on ease of implementation and low environmental impact but scores poorly in dry year yield and level of local control to due the lack of certainty of on-going implementation of the projects to produce the estimated yield. - The suite of recycled water projects scored mainly in the mid to low range of project scores across the sensitivity analyses.
-As discussed above, these projects have lower yields compared to the larger projects of open bay intake desalination and water transfers, and, therefore, these projects would not perform as well in sensitivity analysis that emphasizes drought supply. - Open bay intake provides the second highest dry year yield, so when drought supply is emphasized it tends to score towards the middle of the range of projects.
-Open bay intake scores low on environmentally-focused criteria and effective cost. - Brackish desalination scored at the lower end of projects across most scenarios due to poorer performance on the drought year supply; however the yield for brackish desalination is a key area of outstanding uncertainty of the project.
-Brackish desalination also scored poorly on environmentally-focused criteria.
+The sensitivity analysis results show clearly that water transfers is the top project, or within the top four projects, in all of the sensitivity analyses evaluated. - Graywater reuse also performs as one of the top three projects under all but one of the sensitivity analysis scenarios.
+It is an attractive option based on ease of implementation and low environmental impact but scores poorly in dry year yield and level of local control due to the lack of certainty of on-going implementation of the projects to produce the estimated yield. - The suite of recycled water projects scored mainly in the mid to low range of project scores across the sensitivity analyses.
+As discussed above, these projects have lower yields compared to the larger projects of open bay intake desalination and water transfers, and, therefore, these projects would not perform as well in sensitivity analyses that emphasizes drought supply. - Open bay intake provides the second highest dry year yield, so when drought supply is emphasized it tends to score towards the middle of the range of projects.
+Open bay intake scores low on environmentally-focused criteria and effective cost. - Brackish desalination scored at the lower end of projects across most scenarios due to poorer performance on the drought year supply; however, the yield for brackish desalination is a key area of outstanding uncertainty of the project.
+Brackish desalination also scored poorly on environmentally-focused criteria. - While open intake desalination would be the most reliable supply, it would require multiple approvals and financial commitments prior to construction.